Copyright 2014, PORT Architecture and Urbanism, LLC

 Built with Indexhibit

-PORT Architecture and Urbanism, LLC is a leading-edge design consultancy specializing in the analysis, visioning, design and implementation of new forms of collective space, ranging in scale from plazas and public waterfronts to institutional framework plans and regional planning strategies.
+PORT Urbanism is a leading-edge design consultancy specializing in the analysis, visioning, design and implementation of new forms of collective space, ranging in scale from plazas and public waterfronts to institutional framework plans and regional planning strategies.

 The practice synthesizes professional expertise in architecture, urban design, landscape architecture, ecology and urban planning in order to provide the hybrid model of design services necessary to negotiate today’s complex public realm challenges.